AbeSchnake/UFOs/README.md

 However, when you input "ca" in lowercase, you can see a table displaying all of the sightings that took place in California, as shown below:

 ![LOWERCASE IMAGE](https://github.com/AbeSchnake/UFOs/blob/main/static/images/lowercase.png)

+## Summary
+A major drawback of this web page is that the search criteria are case-sensitive.
+I'm sure there's a way to make sure the criteria are not case-sensitive, and adding that feature would enhance the user experience.
+A second feature that would improve the website would be if the table of UFO information included a link to the source of the information.
+Allowing users to access the news reports or firsthand witness accouts would aid the more curious UFOlogists in doing their own further research.